Who Maintains the Policy During Separation?

 Coordinating with Your Mortgage Lender

 Your mortgage lender has a legal interest in ensuring the home stays insured at all times.
-If your policy lapses or is canceled without a replacement in place, the lender can purchase force-placed insurance on your behalf — at your expense — often at rates 2 to 10 times higher than what you'd pay on your own.
+If your policy lapses or is canceled without a replacement in place, the lender can purchase force-placed insurance on your behalf, at your expense, and it commonly costs 2 to 4 times what a comparable voluntary policy would run, while covering only the structure and not your belongings or liability.

 Always notify your lender of the divorce proceedings and any upcoming changes to your insurance.
 They may require documentation such as your divorce decree or a copy of the updated deed before acknowledging a change of named insured on the policy.